pyta-uoft/website/index.md

 ### Too many instance attributes (R0902) {#R0902}

-The class has too many instance attributes, try to reduce this to get a simpler (and easier to use) class.
+The class has too many instance attributes, which suggests that it is too complicated and tries to do too many things.

-Note: the limit is checker 7 instance attributes.
+**Note**: the checker limit is 7 instance attributes.

 ~~~~ {include="R0902_too_many_instance_attributes"}
 ~~~~

-One solution is to logically decompose into more classes, each with fewer instance attributes.
+One solution is to logically decompose the class into multiple classes, each with fewer instance attributes.
 Then we can use composition to access those attributes in another class.